 The following options are currently available as part of the TSLE for Third Year students:

 - One-on-one personal tailored coaching with a trained coach to work on specific issues of personal concern;

 - A personal, self-directed programme of learning through attendance at College Out-of-Classroom Teaching (OCT) events such as Forums, Teas and/or workshops on career-relevant skills (e.g. on journalistic writing);

-- An academic project under the supervision of a Fellow such as through the Undergraduate Research Opportunity Programme (UROP) or Independent Study Module (ISM);
+- An academic project under the supervision of a Fellow such as through the Undergraduate Research Opportunity Programme (UROP) or Independent Study course (ISM);

 - A community-oriented project in the College with a specific aim, scope, membership and impact.

-In addition to these options, one-on-one personal mentoring by a Fellow, either on an area of their choosing or in the context of a module is available for Fourth Year students selected for the TSLE.
+In addition to these options, one-on-one personal mentoring by a Fellow, either on an area of their choosing or in the context of a course is available for Fourth Year students selected for the TSLE.